orbeon/orbeon-forms-doc/form-runner/styling/css.md

 ### Twitter Bootstrap

-Since Orbeon Forms 4.0, Form Runner uses [Twitter Bootstrap][1].
-If you have custom CSS which works with Orbeon Forms 3.9, it is likely that you will have to update it to work with Orbeon Forms 4.0.
+Since Orbeon Forms 4.0, Form Runner uses [Twitter Bootstrap][1] for some aspects of its layout and styling.

+_NOTE: If you have custom CSS which works with Orbeon Forms 3.9, it is likely that you will have to update it to work with Orbeon Forms 4.0._

 ### Strength of CSS rules